 What I have found in my clinical practice is that many, if not most, of the adults I see who are seeking treatment for ADD-like symptoms do not meet stringent diagnostic criteria for that particular syndrome, or else their personal academic and occupational histories suggest otherwise.
 However, treatment of bonafide target symptoms, regardless of their etiology, can be warranted even in the absence of a formal diagnosis of "ADD," so long as the patient is a good candidate for such treatment (which is very effective, both for individuals with an unequivocal history of ADD/ADHD, as well as those individuals who do not appear to suffer from that particular condition), and so long as there are no medical contraindications to treatment with ADD medications.
 These absolute contraindications include, but are not necessarily limited to:

-Stimulant Use Disorders, including Amphetamine, Methamphetamine and Cocaine Use Disorders
+Stimulant Use Disorders, especially Amphetamine, Methamphetamine and Cocaine Use Disorders

-Primary Psychotic Disorders, including Schizophrenia and Schizoaffective Disorders, Delusional Disorders and related conditions
+Primary Psychotic Disorders, including Schizophrenia and Schizoaffective Disorders, Delusional Disorders and related psychoses

 Poorly-Controlled Epilepsy (Seizure Disorders)